Section 7: Legal Basis

 31 U.S.C.
 3712

-- Establishes Fiscal Service's right to demand a refund from a presenting financial institution when, after the check is paid, forgery is established or the payee's entitlement stopped with his/her death.
+- Establishes Fiscal Service's right to demand a refund from a presenting bank when, after the check is paid, forgery is established or the payee's entitlement stopped with his/her death.

 - Establishes Treasury Check Offset.

 - Establishes the government's right to collect debts using various collection tools, including offset.

 - Establishes the rates at which a federal entity must assess interest, penalties, and administrative fees on delinquent debts.